Aloisius/hadoop-s3a/README.md

 This driver will fully ignore _$folder$ files.
 This was necessary so that it could interoperate with repositories that have had the s3native driver used on them.

+This has only been run under CDH 4, but it should work with other distributions of hadoop.
+Be sure to watch out for conflicting versions of httpclient.